 Translating your website and any marketing materials from English into French can help you reach even more people in this target market.
 This is where a professional translation provider can support you in your venture, ensuring that you are best positioned to successfully enter into the dynamic and professional environment that is the French market.

-With the rapid spread of coronavirus (COVID-19) globally and most countries, including France, experiencing a sharp fall in business activities, it might be worthwhile to work on an export plan based on economic forecasts, rather than past trends.
+With the recent pandemic and most countries, including France, experiencing a sharp fall in business activities, it might be worthwhile to work on an export plan based on economic forecasts, rather than past trends.
 Also, seek support and advice from reliable bodies such as the Department of International Trade (DIT) to minimise the detrimental impact of the virus.